pronoiac/the-manual/the-manual.md

 Untried possibilities that might create some interest would be Jimmy Page or Junior Walker.
 But really we would recommend you don't bother - unless you can get Jimi Hendrix to do it.

-The last time the guest solo really helped on a Number One record was Stevie Wonder on Chakka Kahn's "I Feel For You".
+The last time the guest solo really helped on a Number One record was Stevie Wonder on Chaka Khan's "I Feel For You".
 In the end it only provides the D.J. on Radio One with a bit of a talking point or at best a clincher angle in getting a Newsbeat interview.

 When song writers were craftsmen that sat in front of their pianos, heads filled with melodies and hands searching for chords and long before multi-tracked recording studios became a vital aid in modern song construction, they would call this part of the song the "middle eight" (it had eight bars).